Support the Drink Local Economic Recovery Act

 The Minnesota House Commerce Finance Policy committee is currently deciding which of 26 proposed liquor bills will be included in an omnibus package to go to a vote.
 These decisions…

 Throughout the duration of the coronavirus pandemic, we have come to see how burdensome rules stifle individual activity.
 Coincidentally, the unnecessity of these rules was more obvious in medical care because that was the most directly affected industry.
 But we still got to see how rules restrict employment and hinder the economy from growing overall.
 Despite all these eye-opening revelations, states have moved slowly to make changes regarding occupational licensing.

 Minnesota licensing laws

 Minnesota like most states has laws restricting health care work to professionals licensed in the state.
-However during the emergency time period and to account for changes happening, these laws were loosened.
+During the emergency time period, these laws were loosened.
 During the Emergency period, Governor Walz instated multiple executive orders that loosened licensing laws for medical workers.

 Occupational licensing laws outside of Medicine

 During the pandemic, a lot of states have moved to make changes to their licensing rules.
 For instance,